Australia-Thailand BRIDGE Project

 Learn how three Australian schools are using online tools to engage with their Thai partners.

-About Thai BRIDGE
+About the Australia-Thailand BRIDGE Project

 The project is funded by the Australia–Thailand Institute at the Department of Foreign Affairs and Trade (DFAT) and implemented in partnership with the Thai Ministry of Education and Australian Education International in Bangkok.